 - Night Safety Walk Program

-Administered by the Public Safety Advisory Board (see section V), this program focuses on identifying and correcting exterior hazards that may be present at night on campus (e.g. dim lighting or potential hiding areas for criminal activity).
-Walks are conducted twice per year and participation from the entire University community is encouraged.
+Administered by the Public Safety Advisory Board (see section IV), this program focuses on identifying and correcting exterior hazards that may be present at night on campus (e.g. dim lighting or potential hiding areas for criminal activity).
+Walks are conducted once per year and participation from the entire University community is encouraged.

-Administered by the EH&S department, this program focuses on research laboratories that use hazardous materials (including biohazardous materials).
-Audits are conducted every two years.
+Chemical hygiene program is administered by the EH&S department, this program focuses on research laboratories that use hazardous materials (including biohazardous materials).

 - Department Safety Inspection Program